urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 ## Decision graph for selecting an suitable algorithm

-Now that the iris dataset has been analyzed in terms of its data structure and internal correlations, the most difficult task on the way to solving a problem using machine learning arises: finding the "right" ML algorithm (also called **estimator**).
+Now that the Iris dataset has been analyzed in terms of its data structure and internal correlations, the most difficult task on the way to solving a problem using machine learning arises: finding the "right" ML algorithm (also called **estimator**).

 The diverse estimators available are more or less well qualified for the respective problems with their partly very different data types.
-The good news is that the ML software package **Scikit-Learn** provides the following **flowchart** as a rough **guide** in choosing the right estimator for the particular task (see: [Choosing the right estimator](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)).
+The good news is that the ML software package `Scikit-Learn` provides the following **flowchart** as a rough **guide** in choosing the right estimator for the particular task (see: [Choosing the right estimator](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html)).

 However, it must also be emphasized that a considerable **level of experience** through systematic trial and error is crucial to be successful in finding an "optimal" estimator.